 BLACK POWER PHILOSOPHY

 The philosophers Camus and Sartre raise the question of whether or not a man can condemn himself.
-The existentialist philosopher who is pragmatic, Frantz Fanon, answered the question.
+The black existentialist philosopher who is pragmatic, Frantz Fanon, answered the question.
 He said that man could not.
 Camus and Sartre don’t answer the question.
 We in SNCC tend to agree with Fanon–a man cannot condemn himself.
 If he did, he would then have to inflict punishment upon himself.
 An example is the Nazis.
 Any of the Nazi prisoners who, after he was caught and incarcerated, admitted that he committed crimes, that he killed all the many people he killed, had to commit suicide.
 The only ones able to stay alive were the ones who never admitted that they committed a crime against people–that is, the ones who rationalized that Jews were not human beings and deserved to be killed, or that they were only following orders.
 There’s another, more recent example provided by the officials and the population–the white population — of Neshoba County, Mississippi (that’s where Philadelphia is).
 They could not condemn Sheriff Rainey, his deputies, and the other fourteen men who killed three human beings.
 They could not because they elected Mr. Rainey to do precisely what he did; and condemning him would be condemning themselves.

 No comments: